15 min read

 If you want to control how long your streaming job will survive, you need to increase the "spark.streaming.timeout" property of the Spark-Async data server OR override it from mapping configuration itself.
 You may also want to create an ODI package that has a loop and other useful components to serve your business needs.

 ODI can handle both layers in the lambda architecture: batch and fast layers.
 This is not only a great feature which ODI added to its very long list of comprehensive capabilities, but also one that would increase productivity and efficiency in designing data pipelines from one unified, easy to use, interface.
-It was also clear that ODI can easily work with MapR Streams just like it would with commodity Kafka, thanks to MapR for having their binaries compatible with Kafka APIs, and ODI for not being one framework dependant.
+It was also clear that ODI can easily work with MapR Event Store just like it would with commodity Kafka, thanks to MapR for having their binaries compatible with Kafka APIs, and ODI for not being one framework dependant.
 This assures you that ODI is truly open and modular E-LT tool unlike others.

 Some other relevant posts: